glynfinck/CALVIN/index.md

 ## Welcome to CALVIN's Website

-Calvin was created by Keenan McConkey, Austin Khorram, and Glyn Finck for the University of British Columbia's Engineering Physic program's annual robot competition.
-This years competition involved line following, reading IR beacons, picking up toys (or "agents" as we called them), and putting these toys into a box to be sent down a zipline.
+Calvin was created by @KeenanMcConkey, @AustinKhorram, and @GlynFinck for the University of British Columbia's Engineering Physic program's annual robot competition.
+This years competition involved line following, reading IR beacons, picking up toys ("agents" as we called them), and putting these toys into a box to be sent down a zipline.
 CALVIN has a bunch of features use to complete this difficult challenge.

 ### CALVIN's Features